 Creating another partition other than the only C:\ partition

-How to add another partition to your Hard Disk besides the primary partition C:\
+Follow the directions below to add another partition to your Hard Disk, aside from the primary partition - C:\.

-- 4This un-allocated space can be used to create an extra partition (or more than one partition if you like)So depending on your space amount and your need, you can create more than one partition.
-After clicking on "Create Partition", the window of partition properties where you can set the following: Partition Name, New Drive Letter (those are other than actually available), File System (FAT, FAT32, NTFS…etc.), Cluster Size (best to leave it as default).
+- 4Depending on your space amount, and your need, you can create more than one partition.
+After clicking on "Create Partition", the window of partition properties where you can set the following: Partition Name, New Drive Letter (those are others than actually available), File System (FAT, FAT32, NTFS...etc.), Cluster Size (best to leave it as default).

 - 5Bottom part of the window (above picture), determines the size of the partition you are creating, if you leave an unallocated space, you can use that space to create another partition, other than the one you are creating now.